 In addition to that, web designers can expand their services to include strategy consultations on web design best practices, SEO optimizations, security considerations, and website audits.

 WordPress Full Site Editing is just around the corner.
-It’s time to embrace it and explore all the wonderful new possibilities for websites and rich content creation that it will bring.
-IIn the meantime, secure your web hosting with RAIDBOXES to ensure your website is ready to tackle WordPress’ upcoming changes.
+It's time to get involved and explore all the wonderful new website and content creation possibilities it brings.
+In the meantime, make sure you secure your web hosting at Raidboxes.
+This way you can ensure that your website is ready to handle the upcoming changes to WordPress.